markymarc11/hist3812-example-repo-for-artifact/paradata/bibliography.md

 Benjamin, Walter.
 1969.
 The Work of Art in the Age of Mechanical Reproduction.
 New York: Schocken Books.

+Carter, Michael.
+2017.
+The Life of Attributes: Meta and Paradata as 3D Point and Object DNA for Heritage Providence.
+Ryerson University.

+Copplestone, Tara.
+2018.
+Making Things: Photobashing as Archaeological Redemption?.
+Gamingachaeo.

+David W. Anthony.
+2010.
+The Horse, the Wheel, and Language.
+New York: Princeton University Press.

 Graham, S. (2018) 3D models from Archival Film/Video Footage Available at https://electricarchaeology.ca/2018/01/16/regard3d/ (Accessed on: Jan 22, 2018)

 Ebner, Dave.
 02 July 1998: B2.
 The Ottawa Citizen.
 Ottawa, Ontario.

+Jacob, Sam.
+2016.
+The Copy in Contemporary Culture is Both Despised and Feared.
+Chicago: University of Illinois.

 Marshal, Tabitha.
 2017.
 Terry Fox.
 Historica Canada.